weiyuwang2024/vibecoding/transcripts.md

 - Special domain knowledge for project like banking, healthcare, or online shopping

 ### Predefined Prompts:
 You can also make one or more pre-defined prompts.
-They won't be added to every chat automatically, but they should be very easy and fast to use.
-Think of them as your own custom commands.
+They won't be added to every chat automatically, but they should be very easy and fast to load to context.
+Think of them as your custom commands.

 For example, you might have:
 - Instruction files for different coding languages, documents, or types of projects